tslamars/homelab-flux/README.md

 ## GitOps Flux-based HomeLab: Fully automated Kubernetes and GitOps setup (flux2 + kustomize + helm)

-GitOps Flux-based HomeLab: Fully automated Kubernetes and GitOps setup
+### Objective: GitOps Flux-based HomeLab: Fully automated Kubernetes and GitOps setup

 For this example homelab we assume a scenario with three clusters: dev-1, staging and production.
 The end goal is to leverage Flux and Kustomize to manage all clusters while minimizing duplicated declarations.